-- Library resources, including e-books, on-line journals and databases, which are comprehensive and upto-date; together with assistance from Library staff to enable you to make the best use of these resources - High speed access to online electronic learning resources on the Internet from dedicated PC Workstations onsite and from your own devices; laptops, smartphones and tablet PCs via the Eduroam wireless network.
-There is a wide range of application software available from the Student Public Workstations - Computer accounts which will connect you to a number of learning technologies for example, the Blackboard virtual learning environment (which facilitates online learning and access to specific learning resources) - Standard ICT tools such as Email, secure filestore and calendars. - IT support through a comprehensive website, telephone and online ticketed support and a dedicated helpdesk in the University Library, Highfield Campus - Enabling Services offering support services and resources via a triage model to access crisis management, mental health support, and counselling. - Assessment and support (including specialist IT support) facilities if you have a disability, long term health problem or Specific Learning Difficulty (e.g dyslexia). - The Student Services Centre (SSC) to assist you with a range of general enquiries including financial matters, accommodation, exams, graduation, student visas, ID cards - Career Destinations, advising on job search, applications, interviews, paid work, volunteering and internship opportunities and getting the most out of your extra-curricular activities alongside your degree programme when writing your CV - Other support that includes health services (GPs), chaplaincy (for all faiths), and 'out of hours' support for students in Halls (18.00 08.00) - A Centre for Language Study, providing assistance in the development of English language and study skills for non-native speakers.
+- library resources, including e-books, on-line journals and databases, which are comprehensive and upto-date; together with assistance from Library staff to enable you to make the best use of these resources - high speed access to online electronic learning resources on the Internet from dedicated PC Workstations onsite and from your own devices; laptops, smartphones and tablet PCs via the Eduroam wireless network.
+There is a wide range of application software available from the Student Public Workstations.

+- computer accounts which will connect you to a number of learning technologies for example, the • Blackboard virtual learning environment (which facilitates online learning and access to specific learning resources) - standard ICT tools such as Email, secure filestore and calendars. - IT support through a comprehensive website, telephone and online ticketed support and a dedicated helpdesk in the Student Services Centre - Enabling Services offering assessment and support (including specialist IT support) facilities if you have • a disability, dyslexia, mental health issue or specific learning difficulties - the Student Services Centre (SSC) to assist you with a range of general enguiries including financial • matters, accommodation, exams, graduation, student visas, ID cards - Career Destinations, advising on job search, applications, interviews, paid work, volunteering and • internship opportunities and getting the most out of your extra-curricular activities alongside your degree programme when writing your CV - a range of personal support services : mentoring, counselling, residence support service, chaplaincy, health service - a Centre for Language Study, providing assistance in the development of English language and study • skills for non-native speakers.